Understanding Chronic Kidney Disease (CKD)

 Diagnosis of CKD

-Early detection of CKD is crucial for slowing disease progression.
+Early detection of chronic kidney disease (CKD) is crucial for slowing disease progression.
 The following tests help diagnose CKD:

 Treatment and Management of CKD

 While CKD has no cure, treatments aim to slow its progression and manage complications.
-Common approaches include:
+Several common approaches include:

 Lifestyle Modifications: